wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1667767708/hello-vault-flow-1920x1080_a1zhpn.jpg"><img alt="hello-vault-flow-1900x1080.jpg" width="1900" height="1080" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1667767708/hello-vault-flow-1920x1080_a1zhpn.jpg"></a>

-1. At the left side of the diagram, the shell script <tt>run-tests.sh</tt> invokes calls to the Web App:
+   1. <tt>POST /api/payments</tt> obtains <strong>static</strong> API keys to call the payments database

-   A. <tt>POST /api/payments</tt> obtains <strong>static</strong> API keys to call the payments database
+   2. The app get static secret

-   B. <tt>GET /api/products</tt> obtains <strong>dynamic</strong> credentials to call the products database
+   6. <tt>GET /api/products</tt> obtains <strong>dynamic</strong> credentials to call the products database

-2. To generate secrets ...
+   1. To generate secrets ...

-   A. The API key to a 3rd-party service (such as Twilio for mail, SMS, PayPal, etc.) is obtained using that system's web UI, then pasted in the Vault web UI.
+   1. The API key to a 3rd-party service (such as Twilio for mail, SMS, PayPal, etc.) is obtained using that system's web UI, then pasted in the Vault web UI.
 For our mock example, at the right side of the diagram, we manually store the API key to our Secure Server using this Vault CLI command:

    <pre>vault kv put kv-v2/api-key apikey=my-secret-key
    </pre>